ViswasS/GDP_Group_02/README.md

 * **Include AI-Powered Chatbots:**
 The system MAY employ AI-driven chatbots as an initial triage support layer to guide patients before a full doctor review.

+* **The System MAY:**
+Integrate with Pharmacy Systems:
+The system MAY interoperate with pharmacy platforms to enable patients to directly order doctor-prescribed medication.

+* **Include AI-Powered Chatbots:**
+The system MAY employ AI-driven chatbots as an initial triage support layer to guide patients before a full doctor review.

+* **Offer Predictive Health Analysis:**
+The system MAY leverage predictive analytics to identify recurring patterns of abnormal health behavior that may indicate chronic conditions.

+* **Support Family or Guardian Accounts:**
+The system MAY provide multi-patient family accounts, allowing guardians to manage and monitor dependents such as children or elderly family members.